 We can see that regular economy seats are, on average, about 17.55 inches in width, while premium economy seats are 18.6 inches.
 That inch can make a difference in your comfort!

-Even more striking is the difference in the seat pitch, meaning the angle to which you can lower your seat.
-You get a bit more than 31 degrees in regular economy, but 37 degrees in premium economy – again, it doesn't seem like a big deal, but it can help you sleep and relax more easily.
+Even more striking is the difference in the seat pitch, basically meaning leg room.
+You get a bit more than 31 inches in regular economy, but 37 inches in premium economy.
+And as a tall person, I promise you that this makes a huge amount of difference!